-Add in hungry, tired, angry or lonely and finding words for your toddler will be even harder.
+If they are also hungry, tired, angry or lonely, then it is even harder for your toddler to find words.
 My favorite phrase is HALT, which stands for hungry, angry, lonely, and tired.
 It is a reminder to halt before engaging and see if any of these apply.

 Time to ditch the habit of talking about them in front of them